Global Activities

 Malawi’s main industry is agriculture, and it is one of the production areas where sesame production has been increasing in recent years due to rising demand.
 However, Malawi is considered the least developed country in the world, and improvement of the living conditions of local farmers is essential for stable production.

 ITOCHU, together with Takemoto Oil & Fat Co., Ltd. has established a system to support the improvement of the country’s livelihood infrastructure through local suppliers and NGOs.
 As a first step, ITOCHU provided emergency vehicles and medical equipment to a newly established health center in the Chikwawa district in FYE 2023.
 In FYE 2024, we constructed 9 wells to provide access to safe water.
 This means that fetching water, which used to take about 2~3 km each way in some places for about 2 hours, now takes only a few minutes, and the children can concentrate on their school work because of the reduced workload.
-In FYE 2025 and FYE 2026, we will organize farmers and provide farming and sales guidance to each group.
+In FYE 2025 and FYE 2026, while organizing farmers and providing farming and sales guidance to each group, we also constructed a warehouse to safely store and manage the sesame produced.
 This will support efficient sesame production and sales.
-We are also constructing a warehouse to safely store and manage the sesame produced.
 We will continue to promote our initiatives in the future.

 Middle East Bloc